Rupert Gould: Life

 Gould grew up in Southsea, near Portsmouth, where his father, William Monk Gould, was a music teacher, organist, and composer.
 He was educated at Eastman's Royal Naval Academy and then, from 15 January 1906 the Royal Naval College, Dartmouth, being part of the 'Greynville' term (group), and by Easter 1907, examinations placed him at the top of his class.
 He became a midshipman on 15 May 1907.
 He initially served on HMS Formidable and HMS Queen (under Captain David Beatty) in the Mediterranean.
 Subsequently, he was posted to China (first aboard HMS Kinsha and then HMS Bramble).
 He chose the "navigation" career track and, after qualifying as a navigation officer, served on HMS King George V and HMS Achates until near the outbreak of World War I, at which time he suffered a nervous breakdown and went on medical leave.
-During his lengthy recuperation, he was stationed at the Hydrographer's Department at the Admiralty, where he became an expert on various aspects of naval history, cartography, and expeditions of the polar regions.
+He was placed on the retired list on 26 October 1915.
+Afterwards he was stationed at the Hydrographer's Department at the Admiralty, where he became an expert on various aspects of naval history, cartography, and expeditions of the polar regions.
 In 1919 he was promoted to Lieutenant-Commander (retired).

 On 9 June 1917 he married Muriel Estall.
 That marriage ended by judicial separation in November 1927.
 They had two children, Cecil (born in 1918) and Jocelyne (born in 1920).
 His last years were spent at Barford St Martin near Salisbury, where he used his horological skills to repair and restore the defunct clock in the church tower.